 From a Christian perspective, it is not that difficult to see how the New Testament authors answer to these two questions in their theological characterization of Jesus’s identity.
 I do not want to claim direct literary or even theological dependence, but it seems like the moral principle behind Abraham, Sarah and Hagar’s narrative, with all its ambiguity, is well expressed in the New Testament.

 When reading Zachariah’s song in Luke 1:68–79, in the context of the birth of his son John [the Baptist], we find a description of Israel’s condition and God’s intention towards it, that can make us think of Hagar.
 Zachariah speaks of God saving Israel from the hands of its enemies, those who hate it (Lk 1:71).
 Such salvation comes as the result of his remembrance of his holy covenant with Abraham (Lk 1:72–73), and has the intention to free them to serve him in holiness and justice (Lk 1:74–75).
 And Zachariah envisions his son, John, as one who will prepare the way of the Lord (Lk 1:76).
 Of course these similarities are based on the fact that Hagar’s oppressed, vulnerable and exilic situation reflects Israel’s condition in Egypt.

 God has a purpose and a means to preserve and restore the cosmos in conformity with his justice.
-Be it for ancient Israel, Judaism or Christianity, this justice comes by means of humble submission to his purposes and trust in him, even when it seems like this is a threat to our own life.
-For that, we have Hagar as forerunner who trusted God, submit to his purposes, exemplify his justice, and received life from him.
+Be it for ancient Israel, Judaism, or Christianity, this justice comes by means of humble submission to his purposes and trust in him, even when it seems like this is a threat to our own life.
+For that, we have Hagar as forerunner who trusted God, submitted to his purposes, exemplified his justice, and received life from him.

 Credits for the pictures used in CHT content can be found at: hebraicthought.org/credits